TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 28/Exodus 28.20.md

 ---

-and the fourth row a beryl, and an onyx, and a jasper: they shall be inclosed in gold in their settings.
+and the fourth row a chrysolite, an onyx, and a jasper: they shall be enclosed in gold in their settings.